isabella232/docs-13/docs/getting-started/getting-started.md

 ![Screenshot](../gitbook/images/screenshots/createRecord.png)

-!!!
-Hint ""
+{% hint type="info" %}
 Before uploading, you can crop pictures within the upload widget.

 All uploaded files can be found in the `ASSET` section.
+{% endhint %}

 We will leave the relation fields blank for now, since we don´t have any content entries that could be assigned.